 Instructions

-- Arrange.
-Put your bacon on the lined baking sheet in a single layer, making sure they don't overlap (it's okay if the strips are touching because bacon shrinks as it cooks).
+• Arrange your bacon in a single layer on the lined sheet pan, making sure they don't overlap (it's okay if the strips are touching because bacon shrinks as it cooks).

 Notes

-- Cooking times.
-I find 20-22 minutes to generally be the sweet spot for my oven and my personal preference of crispiness.
+Cooking times.
+I find 20-22 minutes to generally be the sweet spot for my oven and my personal preference for crispiness.
 However, if your bacon is thick-cut, you’ll likely need to cook it closer to the 30-minute mark.

 Leave a Reply